Upcoming Webinar | Navigating Global Privacy Trends in 2026 on December 3rd @ 1:00 PM ET

 We do, and we’ve gained a lot of experience in these assessments since we performed our first one in 2022.

-If you’ve previously worked with us on your FedRAMP assessment, you can expect essentially the same project scope, engagement length, fees, and type of deliverables—Security Assessment Plan (SAP), Security Assessment Report (SAR), Risk Exposure Table (RET), Penetration Test Report—though StateRAMP does have specific templates for those that we use.
+If you’ve previously worked with us on your FedRAMP assessment, you can expect essentially the same project scope, engagement length, fees, and type of deliverables—Security Assessment Plan (SAP), Security Assessment Report (SAR), Risk Exposure Table (RET), Penetration Test Report—though GovRAMP does have specific templates for those that we use.

 Does Schellman Perform StateRAMP Consultancy Services?

 At this time, we do not offer any consultant services for any compliance initiative.
+That said, to learn more about our federal assessment services, contact us today.

 About Jon Coffelt